 The Controlling Group or Processes is normally associated with the operational phase of a project or mission, but closer examination reveals that some controlling processes are performed during all other phases.
 Hence for the purposes of this comparison, it is shown as an active phase throughout a project’s timeline.

 Controlling applied by all approaches in all phases of the projects.
-This “Controlling” phase is a Process Group in PMBOC and IPELTU.
+This “Controlling” phase is a Process Group in PMBOK and IPELTU.

-ANNEX POTENTIAL USE Case (Informative)
+ANNEX B: Example USE Cases (Informative)

 Small research project